ranjitjhala/flux-tutorial/typ/ch04_enums.typ

 }
 ```

-[Previously](./03-structs.md) we saw how to refine structs to constrain the space
+Previously in @ch:03_structs we saw how to refine structs to constrain the space
 of legal values, for example, to define a `Positivei32` or a `Range` `struct` where
 the `start` was less than or equal to the `end`.
 Next, lets see how the same mechanism
 can be profitably used to let us check properties of `enums` at compile time.